ssc-meetups-community/meetups/index.md

       * [Google Group](https://groups.google.com/forum/#!forum/slate-star-codex-phoenix)

 * Portland
-    * Regular meetups: We generally meet the second weekend of each month, alternating Saturdays and Sundays (note: this month we are meeting in the first weekend instead).
+    * Regular meetups: We generally meet the second weekend of each month, alternating Saturdays and Sundays
-    * Meetup scheduled: Sunday, November 12th, 12:30 PM
+    * Meetup scheduled: Sunday, January 14th, 12:30 PM
       * Location: Contact Noah for the location, or request to join the Facebook group (email and link below)
     * Detail: You can RSVP at https://rsvp.glitch.me/
     * Previous meetups: